Surfing in Corsica – Full Guide / Spots & Surf Towns

 - Calvi – Sainte-Catherine Airport

-The largest is the Ajaccio Napoleon Bonaparte Airport, which also happens to be the best option for reaching the surf breaks, since its located amid the reefs of the western coast, which hosts the best spots of all.
-You can search and compare flight deals for whole months using Skyscanner.
+The largest is the Ajaccio Napoleon Bonaparte Airport, which also happens to be the best option for reaching the surf breaks, since its located amid the reefs and beaches of the western coast.

 Plage de l’Ostriconi